 Attendance/Participation/Assignments 10% Attendance is required.
-It is your responsibility to make sure that you are marked on the roster.
+It is your responsibility to make sure that you are marked on the roster each class.
 To benefit from the concepts and discussions in this course, it is essential that you regularly and actively participate; this requires your presence.

 Consequently, participation grades cannot be more than 5% higher than attendance grades.
-Participation is considered informed and insightful comments on, or questions about, class concepts, theories, and processes; a motivated and supportive attitude; the meeting of deadlines and guidelines; and involvement in class and small-group discussions.
-You should also come to every class having thoroughly completed the reading, the \\Reading Summaries, and any assignments that are due.
-Quality of preparation for and participation in these groups is graded.
-Assignments include group assignments, readings, in-class, and take-home work designed to strengthen your understanding of the readings and various perspectives and theoretical concepts that we discuss.
-Failure to complete any of these thoughtfully and thoroughly will result in minimal or no credit.
+Participation is considered informed and insightful comments on, or questions about, class concepts, theories, and processes; a motivated and supportive attitude; the meeting of deadlines and guidelines; and involvement in class and small-group/team discussions.
+Quality of preparation for and participation in groups/teams is graded.
+You should also come to every class having thoroughly completed any assignments that are due, the reading, and the Reading Summaries; consequently, participation grades cannot be more than 10% higher than assignments grades.
+Assignments include group/team assignments, readings, in-class, and take-home work designed to strengthen your understanding of the readings and various perspectives and theoretical concepts that we discuss.
+The majority of this grade will be your \Reading Summaries.